-(B) The resident's daily allowance of food shall meet the guidelines of appendix 1 to this rule which are from the most recent dietary guidelines for Americans published by the food and nutrition information center of the United States department of agriculture (USDA), as adjusted for the age and sex of each resident in the residential facility.
-Additional information on nutrition can be obtained from the USDA's food and nutrition information center or the center for nutrition policy and promotion.
+(B) The resident's daily allowance of food shall meet the most recent dietary guidelines for Americans published by the food and nutrition information center of the United States department of agriculture (USDA) .
+The most current guidelines can be accessed at www.cnpp.usda.gov/DietaryGuidelines.htm (2010).

-(C) All meats subject to inspection shall be inspected and graded by the federal or state department of agriculture.
+(C) All meats served by the facility subject to inspection shall be inspected and graded by the federal or state department of agriculture.

 (E) A residential facility shall document that all agricultural, livestock, or dairy operations maintained by the facility conform to all applicable regulations adopted by the department of agriculture and the department of health.

 (F) Each children's residential center (CRC) shall prepare menus at least one week in advance.
 Cycle menus, if used, shall be at least three weeks long.

 (G) A residential facility shall not interfere with documented medical dietary restrictions or religious dietary restrictions of an individual child.

 (H) Meals provided by a residential facility for direct child care staff shall be the same as those provided for the children.

 (I) Formula for an infant prepared by or in a residential parenting facility or a children's crisis care facility shall be prepared in accordance with the instructions of the formula or by the techniques recommended by the attending physician which shall be on file at the facility.